kontheocharis/fluid/refactor-v1/README.md

 It also contains some basic refactoring transformations, such as ornamenting declarations and expanding patterns in clauses.
 These can be found in `src/Refactoring.`

+## General TODO

+- Write a small parser & REPL

 ## Type-checking TODO

 - Handle reducing declarations during normalisation
 - Add support for implicit (type?) arguments
-- Add unit and void types
+- Add unit and void types (or use Fin Z)
-- Handle impossible patterns
+- Handle impossible patterns in TC
 - Implement a pattern exhaustiveness/totality check
-- Find a convenient way to query the type of some language node, to be used for type-aware transformations.
+- Find a convenient way to query the type of some language node (including holes), to be used for type-aware transformations.

+## Refactoring TODO

+- Switch an argument to be implicit/explicit (type-directed).